-Iggy is the sole survivor.
-We would never have predicted this strange but true circumstance.
-We lost Bowie in 2016, Reed in 2013 and Bolan in 1977 at the young age of 29 – yet James Osterberg soldiers on.
+We lost Bowie in 2016, Reed in 2013, Bolan in 1977 at the young age of 29 and Mick Rock passed away in 2021 at age 72 – yet Iggy soldiers on.
 The Iggy Pop name has served and protected him well.
-In 2019 at age 72 – fifty years after the release of the debut album by The Stooges in 1969, Iggy released his 18th solo album titled Free (September 2019).
-With his newly found freedom, Jimmy has been able to unleash his true self.
+In January 2023 at age 75 – fifty-four years after the release of the debut album by The Stooges in 1969, Iggy released his 19th solo album titled Every Loser.
+With his newly found freedom and success, Jim has been able to unleash his true self.

-In retrospect, Iggy looks like a scruffy urchin in the photo, holding a cigarette pack in his teeth, standing in between two rising stars.
-He doesn’t have ‘an outfit’.
-He is not styled except for some self-applied eye liner.
+In retrospect, Iggy looks like a scruffy urchin in the photo, holding a Lucky Strike cigarette pack in his teeth, standing in between two rising stars.
+He doesn’t have “an outfit.”
+He is not styled, except for some self-applied eye liner.
 He defies glamour but is guilty by association.
 He’s looking to see if this alliance can help to propagate his art.

 Iggy made a revealing comment about the photograph recently.

 “I had crashed that party, innocently, and there I was, so uncool that I was grinning.
 You have the two pillars of the new alt industry there – and in the middle, you have this sort of shaky proposition.”